Do Something

 Get Our Houses Back

-Contact your Elected Officials Make your Voice Heard
+Contact Your Elected Officials

 Reach out to your elected officials and let them know that we need to prioritize housing over tourism and investor profits.
 In fact, relatively few tourists and investors benefit from our current ordinances compared to the total population - the harm of these ordinances greatly outweighs the benefits to a few.